 In a community supported agriculture (CSA) program, consumers become farm members, support the local economy, and get the freshest and fairest food!

-Gator Community Supported Agriculture Program (Gator CSA)
+On pause: Gator Community Supported Agriculture Program (Gator CSA)

 The Gator CSA Program is a collaboration of the Field & Fork Campus Food Program and The Family Garden, a fantastic farm inside Gainesville city limits that is both Organic Certified and Food Justice Certified.
 We’re offering Gators the opportunity to join a sustainable local farm and receive fresh produce delivered to campus all season long (32 weeks, mid-October through mid-June).
 This year, the on-campus pick-up location will be at the Field & Fork office, 2024 IFAS Research Drive.